Most gardeners would not want to deprive their plants of moisture and well-draining soil.

 They originate from the tropical parts of Africa, where they are grown as outdoor and indoor plants.
 You can also start growing it in the water when it is still at a fairly early stage.
 If you are indeed growing the plant in water, make sure the water is fluoride-free, as it might affect the color of the plant’s leaves.

 11. Rough Horsetail

-Belonging to the cacti family, these plants are both drought resistant and fleshy.
+Belonging to the cacti family, these plants are drought-resistant and fleshy.
 Succulents do not require much water as their fleshy leaves can easily store water for drought-like situations.

-While this might strike as a surprise to some, you can indeed grow Pineapples without any drainage holes.
+While this might surprise some, you can grow Pineapples without drainage holes.
 As with the Schefflera, these plants survive perfectly well in a small water container.